Arbutus Biopharma Inc.

 Applicants to UBC have access to a variety of funding options, including merit-based (i.e. based on your academic performance) and need-based (i.e. based on your financial situation) opportunities.

-All full-time students who begin a UBC-Vancouver PhD program in September 2018 or later will be provided with a funding package of at least $24,000 for each of the first four years of their PhD.
+All full-time students who begin a UBC-Vancouver PhD program in September 2021 or later will be provided with a funding package of at least $24,000 for each of the first five years of their PhD.
 The funding package may consist of any combination of internal or external awards, teaching-related work, research assistantships, and graduate academic assistantships.
-Please note that many graduate programs provide funding packages that are substantially greater than $24,000 per year.
+In addition, the Program provides tuition funding of $2,000.00 per year for each of the first five years of the PhD.
+Please note that some graduate programs provide funding packages that are greater than $26,000 total per year.
 Please check with your prospective graduate program for specific details of the funding provided to its PhD students.

 All applicants are encouraged to review the awards listing to identify potential opportunities to fund their graduate education.
 The database lists merit-based scholarships and awards and allows for filtering by various criteria, such as domestic vs. international or degree level.